jeremyButtler/freezeTB/README.md

 I have made the programs in freezeTb to be modular.
-This means that if you like a particular program, then you can compile it separately.
+This means that if you like a particular program, then you can compile it out separately.

-For unix the programs are all installed in the install step, however for windows you will have to copy each one.
+For unix several of the programs are installed in the install step, however for windows you will have to copy each one.

 ## freezeTB core:

 Chapter one: monsters that consume all hope

 - freezeTB: core program for freezeTB
-- guiFreezeTB: primrary gui
+- guiFreezeTB: primrary gui that wraps freezeTB
 - graphAmpDepth.r: Rscript that makes graphs for freezeTB
-  - only needed for guiFreezeTB, Rscript has built in

 ## Modules: